magdi14/Zeff/README.md

-# Zef
+# Zeff
-A simple structure for MVC with node.js, it makes developing API's very easy for those guys who have experience in Laravel/Lumen projects structure.
+A simple structure for MVC with node.js, it makes developing REST API's very easy for those guys who have experience in Laravel/Lumen projects structure.